 (CIVILIZATION in MESOPOTAMIA – continued)

-Like people who were not yet civilized, the Sumerians saw movement around them as the magic of spirits, magic being the only explanation they had for how things worked.
+Like people before the rise of farming the Sumerians saw movement around them as the magic of spirits, magic being the only explanation they had for how things worked.
 These spirits were their gods, and with many spirits around, the Sumerians believed in many gods – gods that had humanlike emotions.
 The Sumerians believed that the sun, moon and stars were gods.
 They believed in a goddess of the reeds that grew around them and in a goddess of the beer that they distilled.

 The Sumerians believed that crops grew because of a male god mating with his goddess wife.
 They saw the hot and dry months of summer when their meadows and fields turned brown as a time of death of these gods.
 When their fields bloomed again in the autumn, they believed their gods were resurrected.
 They marked this as the beginning of their year, which they celebrated at their temples with music and singing.

 The Sumerians could dig into the earth and within a few feet find water, and they believed that the earth was a great disk floating on the sea.
 They called the sea Nammu, and believed that Nammu was a god.
 They believe that Nammu had created the fish they saw and the birds, wild pigs and other creatures that appeared on the marshy wet lands – a story of creation around two millennia before the Hebrews would put their own story of the creation into writing.